Bot Basics, Bot Development

 Natural Language Processing: Common Challenges

-Three common challenges with NLP are natural language understanding, information extraction, and natural language generation.
-Learn more about NLP for chatbots.
+With Natural Language Processing (NLP), chatbots can follow a conversation, but humans and language are complex and variable.
+Three of the most common challenges with NLP are natural language understanding, information extraction, and natural language generation.
+Learn more about NLP and why it matters for bots.

 October 9, 2018